Skip to Main Content

 12 days

-Support the people of Cuba while we take an immersive look at this island nation's natural spaces and cultural treasures.
-Journey through Havana, Cienfuegos, Trinidad, Matanzas and Viñales to meet local residents who share with you their way of life, their arts and community organizations dedicated to giving back to their people.
-Gain insight into Cuba's natural resources during field trips to Las Terrazas — a UNESCO Biosphere Reserve — Casa de Caridad Botanical Garden, and local tobacco and organic farms.
-Enjoy meals at local paladares, immerse yourself in Havana’s Fine Arts Museum, and discover captivating plazas that invoke the colorful culture and powerful history that makes Cuba, Cuba.
+Join us on a truly impactful learning adventure to Cuba, where you'll have the unique opportunity to support its people while taking an immersive look at this island nation's stunning natural spaces and vibrant cultural treasures.
+Explore the captivating cities of Havana, Cienfuegos, Trinidad, Matanzas and Viñales.
+Along the way, you'll connect with local residents who are eager to share their way of life, their artistry and the inspiring community organizations dedicated to uplifting their people.
+This ia a wonderful opportunity to gain profound insights into Cuba's rich natural resources.
+Enjoy expert-led field trips to places like Las Terrazas — a UNESCO Biosphere Reserve, the Casa de Caridad Botanical Garden and authentic local tobacco and organic farms.
+Savor delicious meals at local paladares, immerse yourself in the masterpieces at Havana’s Fine Arts Museum and discover captivating plazas that truly embody the colorful culture and powerful history that makes Cuba so uniquely wonderful.

 Activity Level